higginsc-git/Design-Envelopes-for-Uniform-Loads/README.md

 ## What It Does

-For each point at 2 ft spacing along the bridge, this program computes the full unit-load influence line and integrates it to determine design envelope values:
+For each point at 2 ft spacing along the span, this program computes the full unit-load influence line and integrates it to determine design envelope values:

-- **Dead load moment and shear** — the dead load covers the entire bridge, so the full influence line is integrated with the dead load intensity to produce a single M and V value at each point
+- **Dead load moment and shear** — the dead load covers the entire span, so the full influence line is integrated with the dead load intensity to produce a single M and V value at each point
 - **Live load moment and shear envelopes** — the live load is pattern-loaded using the influence line: positive IL areas are loaded independently from negative IL areas to produce the maximum positive and maximum negative effects at each point.
 This gives four envelope values: +M, −M, +V, −V

 The output is four envelope plots (dead load moment, dead load shear, live load moment envelope, live load shear envelope) and a data table with all values at 2 ft spacing.